uidaholib/digital-collections-docs/content/collections/05-config.md

 Follow the instructions to [Generate Site on cb-docs](https://collectionbuilder.github.io/cb-docs/docs/repository/generate/).
 With your server running, you can make changes and it will automatically rebuild.
 Refresh your browser to see the results!

+Web browsers like to cache content which can make it confusing if you are changing things but nothing happens.
+For best results, open your test site in a private window, incognito window, or temporary profile.

 ## Continue Configuration